ayrat555/ayrat555.github.io/_posts/2017-11-04-lisp-interpreter-in-lisp.md

 ### Introduction

 Since the end of August, every saturday my colleagues at Bookmate and I are watching "Structure and Interpretation of Computer Programs" [course lectures](https://www.youtube.com/playlist?list=PL4kmJpCNr9UJtH-YZkSqkUhgRku55_Pf6).
-Here excerpts from the course culmination - The Metacircular Evaluator.
+Here's excerpt from the course culmination - The Metacircular Evaluator.

 ![eval-apply](http://sicp.phoenixinquis.net/4.1-eval-apply.svg)